GA-Boston/Prework/part_2_-_internet_&_web_development_basics/internet_basics_1_hour.md

 ###Assess Yourself:

 - Explain to a friend or family member what happens when you type [www.google.com](www.google.com) into your browser and hit enter.
-- Define the following terms:
+- Define the following terms as precisely as you can:
-	- Client
-	- Server
+	- Client / Server
 	- Browser
 	- IP Address
 	- DNS